SchneiderCode/PetaLibrary_Training/training.md

 ---

-### Data Recovery
+## Data Recovery

 A PetaLibrary active or archive allocation is a single copy of your data that is not backed up.
 PetaLibrary can be a component of a good backup strategy, but for data that cannot be replaced, an active or archive PetaLibrary should not be the only copy.
 While the PetaLibrary active+archive and archive+DR (DR=disaster recovery) tiers provide additional redundancy for your data, please remember it is the sole responsiblity of the allocation onwer to ensure critical data are backed up ([PetaLibrary Terms of Service](https://www.colorado.edu/rc/resources/petalibrary/tos)).

 > [!TIP]
-> If you have any questions or concerns about data recovery related to PetaLibrary, please reach out to CURC's User Support team.
-They would be happy to discuss your specific data storage needs over email or in a virtual consultation.
-You can reach the User Support Team through the [online support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form).
+> If you have any questions or concerns about data recovery related to PetaLibrary, please reach out to CURC's User Support team through the [online support request form](https://colorado.service-now.com/req_portal?id=ucb_sc_rc_form).

 ---